 The result?
 New treatments capable of improving outcomes for patients here, across the U.S. and around the world.

-Basic Science: Laboratory studies in our Molecular and Cellular Biology Program of Cancer enlarges our body of knowledge about cancer, knowledge that can be applied in translational studies.
+Basic Science: Laboratory studies in our Molecular and Cellular Biology Program of Cancer enlarges our body of knowledge about how cancer works, knowledge that can be applied in Translational Studies.

-Translational Studies: Using our basic research findings, scientists in our Developmental Cancer Therapeutics Program set about designing new cancer treatments that can then be tested in our many clinical trials.
+Translational Studies: Using the information uncovered in the Molecular and Cellular Biology of Cancer Program, scientists set about designing new cancer treatments that can then be tested in our many Clinical Trials.

 Clinical Trials: Conducted in the Developmental Cancer Therapeutics Program, the Cancer Immunotherapeutics Program and the Hematologic Malignancies Program, trials test the safety and success of new cancer therapies for patients.

-Prevention and Control: Beyond treating cancer, we study its causes and ways to prevent it, detect it earlier, improve tolerance of treatment, and manage symptoms and the quality of life for patients during and after treatment in our Cancer Control and Population Sciences Program.
+Prevention and Control: Beyond treating cancer, we study its causes and ways to prevent it, detect it earlier, improve tolerance of treatment, and manage symptoms and the quality of life for patients during and after treatment.